 Testing Accommodation Process

-Depending on their individual situation, students with testing accommodations may test in the Assessment & Testing Center, the Accommodated Testing Center (semi-private), or our private testing room.
-Below are the steps that students and faculty take with regard to accommodated testing:
+Depending on their individual situation, students with testing accommodations may test in the Assessment & Testing Center, or in Student Accessibility Services's semi-private or private room.
+Below are the steps that students and Faculty take with regard to accommodated testing:

-- Students schedule their test online using the Testing Room Request Form.
-A new form must be used for each exam.
+- Students are responsible for scheduling their test online using the Testing Room Request Form.
+A new form must be used for each on-campus proctored exam.
 Students must schedule at least three business days before the test date.
-Students may come to the SAS office for assistance with filling out this form.
+Students may contact SAS for assistance with submitting this form.

-- The instructor(s) will get notified that their student is taking a test and that they should send the test to the Assessment & Testing Center (Room 5100) at least two business days before the testing date.
+- The instructor(s) will get notified that their student is taking a test and when.

-- Faculty submit the Shoreline Faculty Exam Form from our website at least two business days before the test date.
-These are instructors about the particular exam for our proctors.
-Faculty should include any special notes, allowances, and contact information (cell phone numbers if you will be off-campus or otherwise not near a phone).
+- Faculty submit the Shoreline Faculty Exam Submission Form as soon as possible, and no later than 48 hours before the scheduled test date.
+With this form, Faculty will upload their exam and include any special notes, allowances, and contact information (cell phone numbers if you will be off-campus or otherwise not near a phone).

 What Counts as a Test?

 For the purpose of applying disability accommodations, a “test” is any class activity that

 - has restricted access to materials;

 - operates within a limited time frame of the class’s dedicated participation hours;